 During the recent shake up in Saudi Arabia, with planes conveniently crashing on Yemeni borders, the consolidation of power, and Lebanon’s prime minister Saad al-Hariri kidnapped and forced to resign, one can be forgiven for burying their head in the sands of Abu Dhabi.
-Saudi policy, both domestic and foreign is complicated, but in the midst of this Middle Eastern chaos, considering the aspects the Mainstream Media are refusing to acknowledge, is vital.
+Saudi policy, both domestic and foreign is complicated, but amid this Middle Eastern chaos, the Mainstream Media insists on ignoring the situation.

 The Billion Dollar Trump Deal

 It wasn’t so long ago that Trump negotiated a billion dollar military deal with Saudi Arabia.
-The $110 billion dollar arms deal, brokered in mid-May 2017, with the help of Trump’s son-in-law Jared Kushner, has gone largely unreported.
+The $110 billion dollar arms deal, brokered in mid-May 2017, with the help of Trump’s son-in-law Jared Kushner, has remained under-reported.
 The deal at the time left many scratching their heads.
-Why would the United States funnel so much money into a nation with one of the more appalling human rights records?
+Why would the United States funnel so much money into a nation with one of the more atrocious human rights records?

 The deal included a shopping list of precision-guided bombs, ships and planes, sophisticated radar systems to shoot down ballistic missiles, and one very big contract for Lockheed Martin.

-Over ten years, this money is set to renew a commitment to the Persian Gulf’s security.
+For the next ten years, it earmarked this money to renew a commitment to the Persian Gulf’s security.
 But let’s not get fired up over Republican issues.
 Former Democrat President Barack Obama approved a $115 billion dollar deal to the region, making both parties equally guilty in funding human rights atrocities.

 As far as US domestic policy is concerned, Trump and Kushner also negotiated a $40 billion dollar deal for Saudi Arabia to invest heavily in US infrastructure.
-The main reason at the time?
+The main reason?
 To help make America great again.

 The Petrodollar and OPEC

-It is a matter of following the dollar, oil, and the bouncing ball.
-Over the last few years, the petrodollar has experienced instability.
-Saudi Arabia is running out of oil and is currently looking to other economic projects; some with China and others with the US.
+By following the dollar, oil, and the bouncing ball, you can see why over the last few years, the petrodollar has experienced instability.
+Saudi Arabia is running out of oil and is looking to other economic projects to supplement their growth; some with China and others with the US.

-The Petrodollar deal was an ingenious design created by the Nixon administration in the early 1970s.
-It was a way to safe guard oil rich nations and the United States’ interests soon after several countries asked for their gold to be returned.
-The US simply no longer had the funds to back the gold and Nixon had to act quickly.
+The Petrodollar deal was an ingenious design created by the Nixon Administration in the early 1970s.
+It was a way to safeguard oil-rich nations and the United States’ interests soon after several countries asked for their gold to be returned.
+The US lacked the funds to back the dollar with gold, and Nixon had to act quickly.

-Nixon’s Secretary of State at the time, Henry Kissinger, quite proudly negotiated the terms that would lead to the floating of world currencies.
+Nixon’s Secretary of State, Henry Kissinger, quite proudly negotiated the terms that would lead to the floating of world currencies.
 An “oil for dollars” system was struck with Saudi Arabia and a new world economy was born: The Petrodollar System.

 The US in return for this new system promised military protection for Saudi borders.
-By 1975 OPEC arrived and multiple nations agreed on an “oil for dollars” deal.
-As time went on, Iran, North Korea and Syria, amongst other nations (Russia and China), began to question the validity of the deal, and the term “axis of evil” was coined by the US for the first time.
+By 1975, OPEC arrived and multiple nations agreed on an “oil for dollars” deal.
+As time went on, Iran, North Korea and Syria, amongst other nations (Russia and China), began to question the validity of the deal, and the US coined the term “axis of evil” for the first time in history.